naveenailawadi/old/README.md

 wave_file_creator provides a simple method to record .wav files.
 These do not become compressed and often preserve the audio quality.

 html_viewer is a simple program that writes the entire html tree onto a text file.

+The prime number program can check or generate an infinite amount of prime numbers, one of the great mysteries of math.